 Your child’s music education is important and regular attendance needs to be a priority.

-Fall scheduling will begin during the summer.
-It is usually impossible to reschedule your lesson time once the studio schedule is established for the semester.
+School-year lesson times are selected during the summer.
+It is usually impossible to reschedule your school year lesson time once the schedule is established for the semester.
 Please keep this in mind when you consider other activities.

-Group lessons are included in the tuition for OPSA.
-Attendance at group functions is required; please mark your calendars in the beginning of the year for these important dates.
+Group lessons are an integral part of the program at OPSA.
+Attendance at group functions is required; please mark your calendars at the beginning of the year for these important dates.

 For young violinists in a Suzuki Program, participation in group lessons is an essential part of the student’s development.
 Students and parents both find group classes to be fun and exciting.
 Group classes can be very motivating.
-Group lessons are held each week except when noted on the calendar.
-There are no group classes during the summer semester.
-Please see the calendar for more scheduling details.
-(Also see Summer Lessons for more info.)
+Group lessons are held each week during the academic year.
+There are no group classes during the summer months.
+Missed group classes follow the same policy as our individual lesson policy (no refunds or makeups available).